pingcap/docs/maintain-tidb-using-tiup.md

     tiup cluster clean ${cluster-name} --all --ignore-node 172.16.13.11:9000
     ```

-- Clean up the logs and data of all services except the node `172.16.13.12`:
+- Clean up the logs and data of all services except the `172.16.13.12` node:

     {{< copyable "shell-regular" >}}